-A Transit Facilities Plan dated April 4, 2022 was prepared by GHD Ltd that determines the transit stop amenities and locations based on the criteria within the Town's North Oakville Secondary Plan Transit Plan Developer's Toolkit.
+A Transit Facilities Plan dated May 23, 2023 was prepared by GHD Ltd. that determines the transit stop amenities and locations based on the criteria within the Town's North Oakville Secondary Plan Transit Plan Developer's Toolkit.
 The report evaluates mobility needs, nearby activities such as schools, exposure to the elements, wait times, and any public requests to identify the location and design of transit stops.
-GHD identified three possible locations for transit stops: eastbound at Threshing Mill Boulevard and Trafalgar Road, eastbound at Wheat Boom Drive and Trafalgar Road, and westbound at Threshing Mill Boulevard and Ernest Appelbe Boulevard.
-Under the Town of Oakville's Transit Plan, the implementation of a Stop 'A' (sheltered) is warranted at the three proposed transit stops within the Phase 2 Lands.
+GHD identified five possible locations for transit stops: eastbound near-side transit stop at Wheat Boom Drive and Trafalgar Road; eastbound near-side transit stop at Threshing Mill Boulevard and Trafalgar Road; westbound near-side transit stop at Threshing Mill Boulevard and Ernest Appelbe Boulevard; and eastbound near-side and westbound far-side transit stop at Threshing Mill Boulevard and Street D. Under the Town of Oakville's Transit Plan, the implementation of a Stop 'A' (sheltered) is warranted at the proposed transit stops within the Phase 2 Lands.
 The amenity at these transit stops include a sign and post, benches, route designation, route schedules, route maps, shelter pads, lighting, power pedestal, and shelters.